CKChang-tw/IMoveLab/README.md

 ## 📄 Citation
 If you use any part of the data or code, please cite [our paper]().
 ```
-@InProceedings{phan2025,
+@ARTICLE{phan2025,
-title={Inertial Motion Tracking Now Matches Marker-Based Tracking Accuracy: Rethinking Modeling Approaches Towards Future Progress},
+title   =   {Inertial Motion Tracking Now Matches Marker-Based Tracking Accuracy: Rethinking Modeling Approaches Towards Future Progress},
-author={Phan, Vu and Li, Zhixiong and Meinders, Evy and Gale, tom and Anderst, William and Ng-Thow-Hing, Julian and Khandan, Aminreza and Halilaj, Eni},
+author  =   {Phan, Vu and Li, Zhixiong and Meinders, Evy and Gale, tom and Anderst, William and Ng-Thow-Hing, Julian and Khandan, Aminreza and Halilaj, Eni},
-booktitle={in submission},
+journal =   {in submission},
-year={2025}
+year    =   {2025}
 }
 ```

-If find this repository helpful for your research, please give it a ⭐.
+If you find this repository helpful for your research, please give it a ⭐.

-## ⚖️ License
-*(To be defined)*.

 ## ✉️ Contact
 Please contact Vu Phan (vuphan@andrew.cmu.edu) regarding any question and feedback.